Alexis Mac Allister: Recall into senior squad, World Cup winner and tournament successes

 Mac Allister was recalled to the Argentina national team's senior squad in January 2022 after two and a half years since his first two caps.
 However, he tested positive for COVID-19 and missed Argentina's 2022 FIFA World Cup qualifier against Chile.
 He eventually made his first appearance for the national team for almost three years when he started in the 3–0 home win over Venezuela on 25 March.
 Five days later, in the draw with Ecuador he was forced off injured after being the victim of a knee-high challenge.
 Due to the subsequent injury, he was returned to Brighton ahead of their next fixture.
 On 1 June, Mac Allister was an unused substitute as Argentina beat Italy 3–0 in the 2022 Finalissima held at Wembley Stadium.

 On 11 November, Mac Allister was named in Argentina's 26-man squad for the 2022 FIFA World Cup.
 In the last group game against Poland on 30 November, he scored his first international goal to open the score line in an eventual 2–0 win, seeing Argentina through to the round of 16 as group winners.
 He was named Man of the Match.
 After Argentina made the final, Mac Allister started the match against defending champions France where he assisted Ángel Di María's goal to make the score 2–0.
 In the second half of extra time, Mac Allister was substituted before Argentina won the competition following a penalty shoot-out.

 In June 2024, Mac Allister was called up to represent Argentina at the 2024 Copa América.
 He played in all but one of their matches and recorded two assists as they went on to win the tournament, defeating Colombia 1–0 in the final and earning Mac Allister his third senior international trophy in as many years.

+On 27 May 2026, Mac Allister was selected in the 26-man squad for the 2026 FIFA World Cup.
+He scored his first goal in the 2026 FIFA World Cup in the quarter finals against Switzerland with an assist by Lionel Messi in the 10th minute of the match on 11 July 2026.